joshuaautawi/Programming-concepts/OOP.md

 - Inheritance : Inherit data and method of the parent class.The benefit of inheritance is we can reuse the code that save space and memory code.
 Inheritance avoids duplicity and data redundancy , and No changes to be done in all base classes; just do changes in parent class only.
 - Encapsulation : Contain a data in object and exposing only selected data .
 Encapsulation add security and show only selected data.
 The code hidden in class and that prevent public access the data.
 - Abstraction : Using simple tools ( class ) to represent complexity .
-The benefit is simple for UI , Complex code hidden , Security , Code update rarely change the abstraction
+The benefit is simple for UI , Complex code hidden , Security , Code update rarely change the abstraction.
+For simple term , abstraction hid implementation vs encapsulation hit data.
 - Polymorphism : different method can do the same task.
 There is two ways that commonly use in Polymorphism , Function overriding and Function Overloading .
 Function OVERRIDING mean change the behaviour of parent function with same function name , and function OVERLOADING can have different result depend on number of parameter that passed in.